Conscious Consumerism - Environmentally Sustainable, Fair Trade

 They are foods that have held special sacred significance for these indigenous cultures due to their life enhancing qualities.
 By sourcing these products from the indigenous communities, that have cultivated them for thousands of years, we provide an environmentally sustainable source of income that also maintains the rituals and way of life that often revolves around the production of these products.
 Our objective is also to bring these foods to you in their cultural context, in the sense that we aim to share with you the great stories associated with each food.

 Pure Wellbeing works with suppliers to minimise the use of non-recyclable packaging materials.

 We support the following organisation:

-We sponsor a child with World Vision: www.worldvision.co.nz
+We sponsor 2 children with World Vision: www.worldvision.co.nz